Appgate Website Privacy Notice

 If you are a resident of California, you have the following rights:

 Right to Know.
-You have the right to request that we disclose certain information to you about our collection and use of your personal information over the past 12 months.
+You have the right to request that we disclose certain information to you about our collection and use of your personal information.
 Once we receive and confirm your verifiable consumer request, we will disclose to you:

 - The categories of personal information we collected about you.